peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

     public PeterO.Numbers.EInteger GetUnsignedBitLengthAsEInteger();

-Finds the minimum number of bits needed to represent this number's absolute value.
+Finds the minimum number of bits needed to represent this number's absolute value, in the form of an arbitrary-precision integer.
 For example, all integers in the interval [-((2^63) - 1), (2^63) - 1] have an unsigned bit length of 63 or less, and all other integers have an unsigned bit length of greater than 63.
 This interval is not the same as the range of integers in Java's and.NET's  `long`  type.

 <b>Return Value:</b>

-The number of bits in this object's value.
+The number of bits in this object's absolute value.
 Returns 0 if this object's value is 0, and returns 1 if the value is negative 1.

+<a id="GetUnsignedBitLengthAsInt64"></a>
+### GetUnsignedBitLengthAsInt64

+    public long GetUnsignedBitLengthAsInt64();

+Finds the minimum number of bits needed to represent this number's absolute value, in the form of a 64-bit signed integer.
+For example, all integers in the interval [-((2^63) - 1), (2^63) - 1] have an unsigned bit length of 63 or less, and all other integers have an unsigned bit length of greater than 63.
+This interval is not the same as the range of integers in Java's and.NET's  `long`  type.

+<b>Return Value:</b>

+The number of bits in this object's absolute value.
+Returns 0 if this object's value is 0, and returns 1 if the value is negative 1.
+Returns 2^63 - 1 (  `Int64.MaxValue`  in.NET or  `Long.MAX_VALUE`  in Java) if the number of bits is 2^63 - 1 or greater.
+(Use  `GetUnsignedBitLengthAsEInteger`  instead if the application relies on the exact number of bits.)

 <a id="Increment"></a>
 ### Increment